mukeenanyafiq/PocketMine-MP-Installation/README.md

 ### How to Install
 1. Open Termux
-2. Type "pkg install git && python"
+2. Type `pkg install git && python`
-3. If python cannot downloaded, try "pkg install python"
+3. If python cannot downloaded, try `pkg install python`
-4. After all the needed packages done, type "git clone https://github.com/keenanyafiqy/PocketMine-MP-Auto-Installation"
+4. After all the needed packages done, type `git clone https://github.com/keenanyafiqy/PocketMine-MP-Auto-Installation`
-5. If the clone completed, type "cd", then "cd PocketMine-MP-Auto-Installation"
+5. If the clone completed, type `cd`, then `cd PocketMine-MP-Auto-Installation`
-6. (Optional) If you want to see the folder that has been cloned, type "cd" and then type "ls"
+6. (Optional) If you want to see the folder that has been cloned, type `cd` and then type `ls`
-7. (If you want to check the cloned files, you can use "ls") Then, type "python install_pmmp.py"
+7. (If you want to check the cloned files, you can use `ls`) Then, type `python install_pmmp.py`
 8. Wait until done and you are ready for your server wizard!

 ### Requirements